 This step-by-step approach encouraged open dialogue, reflection, and collaboration, allowing participants to not only analyze real-life issues but also begin identifying possible responses and solutions.

 The Training of Trainers is a key step in expanding the reach and impact of AHAPPY across Africa.
-By equipping these 22 participants with the necessary skills and methodologies, AJAN is strengthening a network of facilitators capable of driving meaningful change in their communities.
+By equipping the 22 participants with the necessary skills and methodologies, AJAN is strengthening a network of facilitators capable of driving meaningful change in their communities.

 This initiative reaffirms AJAN’s commitment to promoting holistic development, empowering young people, and strengthening community responses to HIV and other social challenges across the continent.